GitHawkApp/GitHawk/README.md

     </a>
 </p>

-GitHawk is the highest rated iOS app for GitHub.
+GitHawk is the second-highest rated iOS app for GitHub.

 |         | Features  |
 ----------|-----------------